glasnt/talks/2015_08_DevWorld/slides.md

 Note: Hi!
 I'm Katie, and I'm a software developer.

+I wear many hats.
 I use all the languages.

 Just in the last year I've used Ruby, Perl, JavaScript, Haskell, and Python in production